VuMai/VMGearsLoading/README.md

 ## Overview ##

-VMGearsLoading is an iOS control is show multy gears with transparent background.
-It has a beautiful.
+VMGearsLoading is an iOS control is show multiple gears with transparent background.
+It is really nice to have effect with the gears turning.

 ## How to use ##